-A Python data class is a class that has the @dataclass
+A Python data class is a regular Python class that has the @dataclass

-decorator and is specifically created to hold data.
-Since Python version 3.7, Python offers data classes through a built-in module called dataclass
+decorator.
+It is specifically created to hold data.
+Since Python version 3.7, Python offers data classes through a built-in module that you can import, called dataclass

 .
-There are several advantages over regular classes which we’ll explore in this article.
-We’ll also look at example code and a couple of common operations you might want to perform with data classes.
+There are several advantages over regular Python classes, which we’ll explore in this article.
+We’ll also look at example code and some common operations you might want to perform with data classes.

-Why should you use a data class instead of a regular class?
-Let’s look at some of the advantages a Python data class has to offer.
+Why should you use a data class instead of a regular Python class?
+First, let’s look at some of the advantages a Python data class has to offer.

 Requires a minimal amount of code